matn7/Google-Platform-Notes/gcp/SecurityAndCompliancePracticeTest.md

 - `apt-get install bigtable-tools`
 - `gcloud components install bigtable-tools`
 - `apt-get install cbt`
-- :white_check_mark: **gcloud components install cbt**
+- :white_check_mark: **`gcloud components install cbt`**

 ```
-The correct command is gcloud components install cbt to install the Bigtable apt-get is used to install packages on some
+* The correct command is 'gcloud components install cbt` to install the Bigtable.
-Linux systems but is not specific to GCP.
-There is no such command as bigtable-tools.
+* 'apt-get' is used to install packages on some Linux systems but is not specific to GCP.
+* There is no such command as bigtable-tools.
 ```

 **Question 2: You are the lead developer on a medical application that uses patients’ smartphones to capture biometric data.